sutta » mn » Majjhima Nikāya 130

 Tassa kho pana, bhikkhave, asipattavanassa samanantarā sahitameva mahatī khārodakā nadī.

-Immediately adjacent to the Hell of the Sword-Leaf Wood is the vast Acid Hell.
+Immediately adjacent to the Sword-Leaf Forest is the vast Acid River.

 So tattha patati.